English Dutch French German Italian Portuguese Russian Spanish

 Overview on Disability History Primary Sources and Curriculum

-The integration of the history of people with disabilities into the curriculum benefits all students.
-Recognizing the many roles of people with disabilities across time can be especially powerful for students who struggle in their own lives.
-Students engage when they connect with history that reflects their experiences.
-Furthermore, disability history is increasingly recognized as vital to a full understanding of U.S. history, including in the 2018 Massachusetts standards.
-For further thoughts, watch a one-minute video clip, "Why focus on History of People with Disabilities?" and read the essay Why Teach Disability History?
-(Updated in 2023).
+Integrating the history of people with disabilities into the curriculum benefits all students.
+Disability history is increasingly recognized as vital to a full understanding of U.S. history.
+Students engage when they recognize their experiences.
+See a one-minute video clip, "Why focus on History of People with Disabilities?" and read Why Teach Disability History?

 For support in understanding of the scope and flow of Disability History, see Disability History Timelines.
-See lists of disability history curricula below.
-Download teacher-developed examples of Lessons on Disability History that directly address content in the 2018 Massachusetts History and Social Science Framework.
+Find lists of disability history curricula below.

 It is essential to address disrespectful terms related to disability in primary sources.
 See the Teaching Resource: Time Out – Spotlight Offensive Language in Primary Sources.
 Also see the Know and Support Students page.